QUALIFICATIONS AND PREVIOUS EXPERIENCE

-- Have no more than 2 years work experience.
+- Have no more than two years’ work experience

-- Have a degree that allows the student to enter in a Master's-level study in the country it was obtained from, which in South Africa is an NQF Level 8 qualification.
+- Hold a qualification that allows the student to enter into a Master's-level study in the country where it was obtained, which in South Africa is an NQF Level 8 qualification.
 All equivalent qualifications are subject to approval by the South African Qualifications Authority.

-- Proof of academic preparation: Having completed a Bachelor’s degree in management or economics or a related field; or will have successfully passed 120 credits/60 ECTS of studies in business education at the postgraduate level in any of these areas.
+- Provide proof of academic preparation: Have completed a bachelor’s degree in management or economics or a related field; or have successfully passed 120 credits/60 ECTS of studies in business education at the postgraduate level in any of these areas.
 This could be from a one-year honours or PGDip in economics/management or business following any other Bachelor’s degree.

 - Take the GMAT.
-All MIM applicants are required to write the Graduate Management Admission Test (GMAT) and obtain a GMAT score of 600.
+All MIM applicants are required to write the Graduate Management Admission Test (GMAT) and obtain a GMAT score of 600 or an equivalent GRE result.

 All CEMS Master of Management specialising in International Management students graduate with competence in three languages, one of which must be English.